The Truth About Pain Science, Exercise, & Movement

 Now, in some instances the individual feels exceptionally less pain and discomfort but not always full relief during the movement.
 In fact I’ve noticed time and again that the level of pain and inflammation produced by a movement is directly related to the degree to which one deviates from proper mechanics.
 However, once the individual is provided with a few additional cues and coached to make any adjustments they feel are necessary to eliminate the pain (i.e. self-correction via sensory feedback using eccentric isometrics), the discomfort almost always dissipates.
 Ironically, the position and biomechanics that resolve the pain end up being nearly identical from person to person, not just in the case of a handful of exercises but for every movement pattern.

 Initially this observation baffled me, as I expected unique differences in movement mechanics based on individual anthropometrics.
 However, after further studying the neurophysiology, biomechanics, and structural physiology of human movement, it became less surprising and, in fact, quite obvious that such an occurrence was not only likely but inevitable, as proper movement and proper body mechanics are nearly identical from human to human.
 It’s these very mechanics that provide all the necessary therapy, treatment, and healing an individual needs to maximize their fitness, health, and performance, while simultaneously minimizing pain, inflammation, and injuries.
 At this point you’re probably asking what exactly constitutes proper movement mechanics??
 Well that, my friends, is a topic for another discussion.
-In the mean time you’ll likely find my article on eccentric isometrics an appropriate starting point.
+In the mean time, you’ll likely find my article on eccentric isometrics and even more so in my book, Movement Redefined (see HERE and below) an appropriate starting point.

 Final Key Takeaways